• >

 Investment accounts

 One problem with savings accounts is that they typically pay less than inflation, which means the purchasing power of your savings is eroded over time.
 So, if you’re saving for the long term (more than five years), you might want to consider investing your money.
 A well-diversified portfolio can generate returns that beat inflation over time.
-However, there are risks, and volatility means that your money will fluctuate, and you could even end up with less than you saved.
+However, there are risks, and volatility means that your balance will fluctuate, and you could even end up with less than you saved.
 If you are going to invest, consider a stocks and shares ISA so the returns are tax-free.

 Learn more about stocks and shares ISAs